Wondering if your nagging cold is actually an allergy? Or what about your

 But if you’re unsure about anything, call your doctor.

-Your doctor may suspect a skin allergy based on your medical history and a physical exam.
+A skin contact allergy -- also called contact dermatitis -- occurs when something touches your skin that you are sensitive to or allergic to.
+Your doctor may suspect a skin contact allergy based on your medical history and a physical exam.
 You’ll be asked if you’ve recently been exposed to common allergens like perfume, jewelry, or latex.

 Rarely, your doctor may want to do a blood test or skin biopsy, where a small sample of skin is taken for a test.

-Treatment for skin allergies depends on what’s causing your allergies.
+Treatment for skin contact allergies depends on what’s causing them.
 Many times, you can simply avoid the trigger.
 Use cold compresses, calamine lotion, or an oatmeal bath to soothe skin and relieve itchiness.

 For small areas of skin, your doctor may prescribe a steroid cream to help treat symptoms.
 Use it only as often as directed.
 Using more than recommended, or using it more often, won’t make it work any better.
-And using it too much can damage your skin.
 Try applying it after a bath or shower to get the biggest benefit.
 If the reaction covers a larger area of skin, you doctor may prescribe steroid pills and antihistamines.